temuller/hostphot/docs/further_information/photometry.rst

 * **Error Propagation**

-  The errors are propagated in the same way as for DES and PS1.
+  The errors are propagated in the same way as for PS1.
 The gain, exposure time and readnoise are assumed to be similar to those of DES: :math:`30` :math:`e`/ADU, :math:`900` s and :math:`7` :math:`e`/pixel, respectively.

   Thus, :math:`\sigma = sqrt(\sigma_{\text{ap}}^2 + \sigma_{\text{noise}}^2)`.